Here's everything LG announced at CES

 - AI took center stage.
-LG announced ThinQ, its new AI brand, and says it wants to integrate artificial intelligence into everyday products.
+LG unveiled its ThinQ platform and said it wants to integrate artificial intelligence into everyday products.
 The company also said it's embracing an open partnership model and working with Google and Amazon on AI.

 - LG's family of smart appliances is looking to get even smarter with more AI integration.
 The InstaView ThinQ Refrigerator, for example, uses AI to interact with other ThinQ-branded appliances, such as an oven or dishwasher.
 The InstaView ThinQ Refrigerator also provides access to Alexa.